 These are the guitars that started the electric guitar revolution.
-Hollow body electric guitars actually started life as acoustics like the Gibson L-50 that were fitted with Charlie Christianson pickups.
+Hollow body guitars actually started life as archtop guitars like the Gibson L-50 that were fitted with Charlie Christianson pickups.
 This was done so guitarists in bands could start to play single note solos and be heard over the rest of their group.

-Today, hollow body guitars have gotten much narrower, and frequently, from the outside at least, look just like semi hollow guitars.
-When played acoustically, they are noticeably louder and clearer than both solid body and semi hollow bodied electric guitars but are still much quieter and less full bodied than a true acoustic guitar.
+Today, hollow body guitars have gotten much narrower than the archtop guitars that preceded them, and frequently, from the outside at least, look just like semi hollow guitars.
+When played acoustically, they are noticeably louder and clearer than both solid body and semi hollow bodied guitars but are still much quieter and less full bodied than a true acoustic guitar.

 12 String guitars can seem quite intimidating at first, but when you realize that they are played almost identically to a 6 string, including chord structures and scales, the intimidation subsides.
-The way they are tuned provides a shimmering chorus-like effect, sometimes referred to as the “jingle-jangle” sound.
+The way twelve string guitars are tuned provides a shimmering chorus-like effect, sometimes referred to as the “jingle-jangle” sound.

 These instruments do so much more than jingle jangle, though.
-They have a full tonal range, from bright and shimmering, through to warm, mellow sounds.
+Twelve string guitars have a full tonal range, from bright and shimmering, through to warm, mellow sounds.
 Some of the most iconic songs in history have been written on and recorded with 12 string guitars, including Pink Floyd’s, Wish You Were Here, and even Led Zeppelin’s, Stairway to Heaven.

-They are available as both acoustic and electric instruments, although acoustic are far more common.
+They are available as both an electric and acoustic guitar format, although acoustic are far more common.
 Interestingly enough, when you see double neck guitars, Jimmy Page’s double neck Gibson SG, for example, you are normally looking at a 6 string and a 12 string rolled into one instrument.